Board Members

 He and his wife have two children.

-Mr. Patel was appointed to the UNF Board of Trustees by the Board of Governors in 2019 for a term ending in January 6, 2025.
-He serves as Vice Chair of the Board of Trustees and the Governance Committee.
+Mr. Patel was appointed to the UNF Board of Trustees by the Board of Governors on January 6, 2020, and reappointed on February 20, 2025, for a term ending January 6, 2030.
+He currently serves as Vice Chair of the Board of Trustees and Vice Chair of the Governance Committee.

 Current Terms of Office